- Who We Are

 - Why Providence?

+According to a 2015 Survey entitled Most & Least Ethno-Racially Diverse Cities, Providence ranked 16th out of over 300 (meaning 16th most diverse) of the most populated U.S. cities across three key metrics, including racial and ethnic diversity, language diversity and U.S. region of birth diversity.
 Brown is part of that reality.
-The Office of College Admission at Brown University reports that this year’s admitted class is the most diverse in Brown’s history, with 45 percent students of color, defined as students who self-identify as African American, Latino, Native American or Asian.
-Additionally, of those admitted, 17.5 percent represent the first generation in their families to go to college, another record number for the University.
+The Office of College Admission at Brown University reports that the 2019 admitted class is among the most diverse in Brown’s history, with 42 percent students of color, defined as students who self-identify as African American, Latino, Native American or Asian.
+Additionally, of those admitted, 10 percent represent the first generation in their families to go to college, another record number for the University.

 The Internal Medicine Residency Program at Brown, in alliance with our colleagues at the Alpert Medical School and Brown University, strive to promote a diverse and inclusive residency program and faculty, reflecting our community and welcoming diverse backgrounds and opinions.
 Such diversity indeed makes us stronger.